Wiley Nickel NC-13

 Wikipedia

-George WilmarthWileyNickel III[1][2] (born November 23, 1975) is an American attorney and Democratic politician serving as the U.S. representative for North Carolina’s 13th congressional district since 2023.
+George WilmarthWileyNickel III[1][2] (born November 23, 1975) is an American attorney and Democratic politician who served as the U.S. representative for North Carolina’s 13th congressional district from 2023 to 2025.

 Nickel served as a member of the North Carolina Senate from the 16th district from 2019 to 2023.[3]
 He was elected to the House of Representatives in 2022.[4]
-On December 16, 2023, Nickel made the decision to not seek re-election after his seat was redrawn to heavily favor the Republican party.[5]
+On December 16, 2023, Nickel decided not to seek re-election after his seat was redrawn to heavily favor the Republican Party.[5]

 Early life and education

-Nickel was born in Fresno, California, on November 23, 1975.[6][7]
-After graduating from Francis W. Parker School in Chicago, he earned a Bachelor of Arts degree in political science and government from Tulane University and a Juris Doctor from Pepperdine University School of Law.[8]
+Nickel was born in Fresno, California, on November 23, 1975.[10][11]
+He is the great-great-great-grandson of Henry Miller, who was one of the largest landowners in the 19th century and established a farming empire in the Central Valley of California.[2][12]
+After graduating from Francis W. Parker School in Chicago, he earned a Bachelor of Arts degree in political science and government from Tulane University and a Juris Doctor from Pepperdine University School of Law.[13]

 Career